Trey Adams: 2018

 In September 2018, a back injury prior to the start of the 2018 season caused him to miss the 2018 Chick-fil-A Kickoff Game between Auburn and Washington.
 He would remain benched for the first 10 games of the season.
 Adams would return to play in a November game against Oregon State, and he returned to the starting lineup for the 2018 Pac-12 Championship Game.
 He has stated his intent to return to Washington for the 2019 season, his final year of eligibility.

 2019

 Adams returned to play in his fifth and final year of eligibility in 2019, starting as left tackle in the Huskies' opening game against Eastern Washington on August 31.

 Professional career

 After not being selected in the 2020 NFL draft, Adams signed with the Buffalo Bills on May 7, 2020.
-He was waived on September 5, 2020, and signed to the practice squad the next day.
+He was waived by Buffalo on September 5, and was re-signed to the team's practice squad the following day.

 On January 26, 2021, Adams signed a reserves/futures contract with the Bills.
-He announced his retirement from the NFL on April 15, 2021, and the Bills waived him on May 4.
+He announced his retirement from the NFL on April 15, and the Bills waived him on May 4.